Panel Data Models with Nonadditive Unobserved Heterogeneity: Estimation and Inference: Asymptotic Theory for FE-GMM Estimators

 where

 and

 The expressions for $B_{\lambda_{i}}^{W,I}$, $B_{\lambda_{i}}^{W,G}$, and $B_{\lambda_{i}}^{W,1S}$ are given in Lemma \ref{lemma1}. \end{theorem}

 The source of the bias is the non-zero expectation of the profile score of $\theta$ at the true parameter value, due to the substitution of the unobserved individual effects by sample estimators.
-These estimators converge to their true parameter value at a rate $\sqrt{T},$ which is slower than $\sqrt{nT}$, the rate of convergence of the estimator of the common parameter, under asymptotic sequences where $n$ and $T$ grow with the sample size.
-Intuitively, only observations for each individual convey information about the corresponding individual effect.
+These estimators converge to their true parameter value at a rate $\sqrt{T},$ which is slower than $\sqrt{nT}$, the rate of convergence of the estimator of the common parameter.
+Intuitively, the rate for $\widetilde \gamma_{i0}$ is $\sqrt{T}$ because only the $T$ observations for individual $i$ convey information about $\gamma_{i0}$.
 In nonlinear and dynamic models, the slow convergence of the estimator of the individual effect introduces bias in the estimators of the rest of parameters.
 The expression of this bias can be explained with an expansion of the score around the true value of the individual effects\footnote{Using the notation introduced in Section \ref{s3}, the score is

 where $\tilde{\gamma}_{i0} = (\tilde{\alpha}_{i0}', \tilde{\lambda}_{i0}')$ is the solution to

 }

 This expression shows that the bias has the same three components as in the MLE case, see Hahn and Newey (2004).
 The first component, $B_{s}^{W,B}$, comes from the higher-order bias of the estimator of the individual effects.
 The second component, $B_{s}^{W,C}$, is a correlation term and is present because individual effects and common parameters are estimated using the same observations.
 The third component, $B_{s}^{W,V}$, is a variance term.
 The bias of the individual effects, $B_{s}^{W,B}$, can be further decomposed in three terms corresponding to the asymptotic bias for a GMM estimator with the optimal score, $B_{\lambda}^{W,I}$, when $W$ is used as the weighting function; the bias arising from estimation of $G_{\alpha_{i}}$, $B_{\lambda}^{W,G}$; and the bias arising from not using an optimal weighting matrix, $B_{\lambda}^{W,1S}$.